Richard P. Mills (educator): Roosevelt School takeover

-Contacts with Public Education
+Contacts with public education

 Mills has also drawn calls of hypocrisy: despite his leadership of the NY State Education Department, Mills has never taught in a public school, never been a principal or superintendent in a public school, nor even attended a public school.
 His only teaching experience comes from the exclusive, private Dalton School.

 Under Mills' tenure, a series of scandals happened with multiple school districts on Long Island, including contractor lawyers who were being listed as full-time employees by multiple school districts and claiming lucrative public pensions and benefits.
 He was also criticized for the rampant "double dipping" practice by school district officials, especially on Long Island.
-At the top of the list was Mr. James Hunderfund, interim superintendent of Malverne, who was entitled to an annual payment of $516,245 in 2008.
-Each year, Mr. Mills' department granted one third of all of the waivers of New York states to "double dippers", people who collects full public pensions and earn more than $30,000 a year.
+At the top of the list was James Hunderfund, interim superintendent of Malverne, who was entitled to an annual payment of $516,245 in 2008.
+Each year, Mills' department granted one third of all of the waivers of New York states to "double dippers", people who collects full public pensions and earn more than $30,000 a year.
 Many times, top level of school district officials are rehired as top level school district officials, even before they are officially retired.